All Products

 docker push demo-registry-vpc.cn-beijing.cr.aliyuncs.com/demo/maven-base:3.8-openjdk-8

-Step 3: Build the Consumer application image (Skip this step if you use the Provider project)
+Step 3: Build the consumer application image

 FROM demo-registry-vpc.cn-beijing.cr.aliyuncs.com/demo/maven-base:3.8-openjdk-8 AS builder